rafraser/haskell-stuff/README.md

 # Haskell Projects
+### also some Elm stuff now too
-This repository is a small assortment of projects in *Haskell*
+This repository is a small assortment of functional programming projects.

-These projects are relatively simple, and designed primarily for me to become more familiar with Haskell and functional programming
+These projects are relatively simple, and designed primarily for me to become more familiar with functional programming

 ## Project Information
 | Project Name | Description |